IW276/IW276WS20-P12/README.md

 </p>

  We wanted to achieve this by completing the following tasks:
-- [x] using docker for building an automated training pipeline for ddnet Based on the previous work done by [Group 1](https://github.com/IW276/IW276SS20-P1) and the open-source [MPII](http://human-pose.mpi-inf.mpg.de/) dataset.
+- [x] using docker for building an automated training pipeline based on the previous work done by [Group 1](https://github.com/IW276/IW276SS20-P1) and the open-source [MPII](http://human-pose.mpi-inf.mpg.de/) dataset.
 - [x] using docker for building an automated real time activity recognition video stream pipeline.
 - [x] using [trt_pose](https://github.com/NVIDIA-AI-IOT/trt_pose) for extracting the skeletons.
 - [ ] using [ddnet](https://github.com/fandulu/DD-Net) for recognizing the activities.